 Often called the “change,” menopause doesn’t just signify the end of your reproductive years; the hormonal changes associated with menopause often bring a variety of unpleasant symptoms.
-For natural ways to overcome the adversities of menopause, call or make an appointment online today with Dr. German Zermeno at the American Institute of Natural Medicine in Santa Ana, California.
+For natural ways to overcome the adversities of menopause, call or make an appointment online today with Dr. German Zermeno at the American Institute of Natural Medicine in Tustin, California.

 Between the ages of 40 and 60, your ovaries produce smaller and smaller amounts of estrogen and progesterone, the hormones responsible for ovulation, causing your periods to become irregular and eventually stop altogether.